-This stage occurs once an adolescent has reached adulthood.
+This stage, also known as "love vs. isolation," occurs once an adolescent has reached adulthood.
 It lasts for around 20 years, one of the longest stages so far!
 If the person has completed all five stages of development successfully, they have a solid foundation and a solid sense of who they are.
 Once they have this solid identity, they can begin to truly explore their relationships with other people.

 Some of the most important events that take place during the intimacy vs. isolation stage is the formation of serious, romantic relationships.
 People in this stage are likely to meet partners who will be in their lives for years, decades, or until they die.
 Intimacy, in this stage, obviously doesn’t just mean physical intimacy.
 Romantic partners fulfill different roles in our lives: lover, yes, but also companion, co-parent, roommate, etc. Exploring these relationships and the roles that people fill in your lives can help you avoid people who are not right for you, and become more intimate with the ones that are.

 Of course, romantic relationships are not the only ones that form during this stage.
 People in their 20s also start to close in their circles and take their friendships more seriously.
 Teenagers and college freshmen may not be so close with their parents as they explore their newfound freedoms.
 Young adults, however, may start to become closer to their parents.